mhw32/mhw32.github.io/random/cocolab/cocolab_cnn_wiki.md

 ### Storage

 There is a lot of storage.
-You should save your files in your personal `~` directory.
+You should **not** save your files in your personal `~` directory.
 Instead, check out `/mnt/fsX` where `X` is greater than 2.
 These are huge filesystems and allow for fast read and write (see CCN wiki for why).
-You can `sudo` make a directory in one these for yourself.
+You can `sudo mkdir` a directory in one these for yourself.
 For example, I have one in `/mnt/fs5/wumike`.
 You can store datasets, trained models, etc. here.
 There are also some common datasets (i.e. ImageNet) already loaded in each filesystem.